ripci504/TraceXRPL/README.md

 ## Testing

 The Flask webserver uses Celery and Redis for task management.
-The steps to localy run the project are below.
+The steps to locally run the project are below.

 1. Install Docker on your machine.
 You can download the desktop version [here](https://www.docker.com/products/docker-desktop).
 2. Download the project source code